PatrickMarinich/WorkoutMap/README.md

 # Workout Map

 This project's goal is to take a user's GPX and/or TCX files from a tracked workout and display them all on the same map.
 The goal is to be able to visualize all of the different places where a person has completed a workout or activity such as a run, walk, or bike ride.
-Written in Python this project utilizes different libraries and custom file parsers to extract critical information from the GPX/TCX files and display them on a map of the world.
+Written in Python this project utilizes different libraries and custom file parsers to extract critical information from the GPX/TCX files and display them on a map of the world. a

+Currently, the output of the program is an HTML file that will generate the map and all of the workouts on it.

 # Example Output
 ![image info](./OutputExample/GarminMapOutput.png)